 Growth Funds: The purpose of these funds providing Capital appreciation by investing mainly in equity stocks.
 The money is directly invested in stocks.
 These funds have high risk, ideal for investors with a long period of investment.
 These funds have high returns.

-Income Funds: In this scheme, money is mainly invested in the form fixed income instruments like bonds, debentures with the reason of providing regular investors income and capital protection.
+Income Funds: In this scheme, money is mainly invested in the form of fixed income instruments like bonds, debentures with the reason of providing regular investors income and capital protection.

-Liquid Funds: The main purpose of providing the liquidity by means of CT bills, Cps for very short term investments.
+Liquid Funds: The main purpose of providing liquidity by means of CT bills, Cps for very short term investments.